12 TV shows that made big screen movies with the original casts

 Dark Shadows, McHale's Navy and Get Smart were making their own movies long before the reboots.

 It seems as if Hollywood announces a big-screen reboot of a popular TV show every week.
-This year, CHiPs and Baywatch followed in the footsteps of The Beverly Hillbillies, The Brady Bunch, 21 Jump Street, Starsky & Hutch, Charlie's Angels… and so on.
+CHiPs and Baywatch followed in the footsteps of The Beverly Hillbillies, The Brady Bunch, 21 Jump Street, Starsky & Hutch, Charlie's Angels… and so on.
 Meanwhile, former hit movies like Rush Hour, Lethal Weapon and Westworld have turned into television series.
 It's a two-way street of limited ideas.

 What you don't see much of these days, however, are TV shows that make the leap to the big screen with the original casts intact!
 Everything is a reboot.
 Back in the 1960s, it was quite common practice for a studio to spin-off a hit sitcom into a theatrical film.